MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/touch.md

 ---
 title: "Touch Manipulations"
-description: "Use matrix transforms to implement touch dragging, pinching, and rotation" ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: A0B8DD2D-7392-4EC5-BFB0-6209407AD650
+description: "This article explains how to use matrix transforms to implement touch dragging, pinching, and rotation, and demonstrates this with sample code." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: A0B8DD2D-7392-4EC5-BFB0-6209407AD650